 Unit 6 illustrates the alternative financial inclusion products and policies that play a main role in providing access to finance to the low-income population.
 A right mix of financial products is key to effective financial inclusion and thus the unit presents the microfinance products: microsavings, microcredit and microinsurance.
 The unit focusses on the need for effective, affordable, diverse products and services for the low income to benefit the most from them.
 The unit also discusses the regulations that guide these alternative products and delivery channels.

-Unit 7: Digital Financial Services
+Unit 7: National Financial Inclusion Strategies

 *subject to change